abroroo/til/Recoil/How Selectors work.md

 - __Immutability__:

     Selectors are pure functions, meaning they don't mutate state or have side effects.
 They take the current state as input and return a new value based on that state.
-This ensures that selectors are predictable and easy to reason about.
+They don't change state or cause any trouble.

 ## Code Example: